mxmou/customize-scratch/README.md

 # Customize Scratch

 This repository contains userscripts and userstyles that can be used to customize the [Scratch 3.0](https://scratch.mit.edu/) website and editor.
-You can install scripts using [Tampermonkey](https://www.tampermonkey.net/).
+You can install them using [Tampermonkey](https://www.tampermonkey.net/) and [Stylus](https://github.com/openstyles/stylus).

 ## Bug fix: "Load more" scrolling on the Explore page